victorturizo/ZemogaBlog-Api/README.md

  You can change it for each method found in the controllers

- -time spent developing this website and functionality : 14 hours
+ -time spent developing and designing this webApi  and usecases : 14 hours